David-Rodriguez-Garcia/portfolioChallenge/README.md

 #### Clean/Hexagonal architecture

 We are implementing the concepts behind the clean architecture.
-I would love to say that we are implementing the Hexagonal architecture, but since there are no interfaces being used for dependency inversion I am going to skip it for now.
+I would love to say that we are implementing the hexagonal architecture, but since there are no interfaces being used for dependency inversion I am going to skip it for now.

 #### MVC